-In the newer picture (link here to save loads of scrolling), the shop located front right corner is visible and likewise the blue circle with writing on it midway up its front.
-Blue plaques are found all over London; they mark places with links to the famous.
+In the newer picture (link here to save loads of scrolling), the shop located front right corner is visible and likewise the blue circle with writing on it midway up its front (blue plaques are found all over London, marking places with links to the famous).

 It used to be a shoe shop.
 I once bought a pair of trainers (sneakers) there.
-It turned out I’d somehow managed to buy a pair too small and had to take them back, something that involved having to talk to the manager in his office before an exchange would be made.
+It turned out I’d somehow managed to buy a pair way too small and had to take them back; something that involved having to talk to the manager in his office before an exchange would be made.

 This meant I had to go upstairs into what once would’ve been a bedroom and so possibly the very room where the young Charlie was born – imagine that!

-But as I discovered when looking for images of and links to the market, there’s controversy regarding Chaplin’s origins.
-He had no birth certificate, so things like him referring to East Street as Lane in his autobiography are sometimes considered evidence he did in fact come from that neck of the woods.
+But as discovered when looking for images of and links to the market, there’s controversy regarding Chaplin’s origins.
+He had no birth certificate, so things like his referring to East Street as Lane in his autobiography are often considered evidence he did in fact come from that neck of the woods.

 I was born in the London Borough of Merton and didn’t start spending any time around East Street until my dad got a flat there circa 1979.
-At first I went to stay at weekends, before moving there permanently in 1984.
+At first it was just weekends, moving there permanently in 1984.
 Still, I always knew the place as East Lane despite its name being changed to Street some considerable years before.

 In it, he is accused of lying due to autobiographical claims of being born in London; Chaplin’s father had been a member of The Pat Collins’ circus troop and Charlie born in Queen Henty’s caravan on the Black Patch (the book can be checked out here).

-Something I can loosely relate to: once living in London having emigrated from Eire, nearly all my uncles and aunts on my dad’s side, including him (there were about twelve/thirteen siblings in total – I don’t think anyone in the family is 100% sure) changed at least their forenames so as to avoid sounding too Irish.
+Something I can loosely relate to: once living in London having emigrated from Eire, nearly all my uncles and aunts on my dad’s side, including him (he was youngest of eleven siblings) changed at least their forenames so as to avoid sounding too Irish.